Greek Egg-Lemon Chicken Soup with Cauliflower Rice

-Greek Egg-Lemon Chicken Soup is traditionally made with rice, but it was equally delicious with cauliflower rice for a low-carb version!
-Of course you can use rice if you prefer!
+Greek Lemon Chicken Soup is traditionally made with rice, but it was equally delicious with cauliflower rice for a low-carb version!
+Use either type of rice you prefer for this delicious Greek Avgolemono Soup that’s thickened with a mixture of beaten egg and lemon juice.

-PIN Greek Egg-Lemon Chicken Soup to try it later!
+PIN Greek Lemon Chicken Soup to try it later!

-This Greek Egg-Lemon Chicken Soup with Cauliflower Rice is a fun twist on Greek Avgolemono Soup, which is one of those dishes I’ve been passionately in love with ever since the first time I tried it!
-And I think I first had Egg Lemon Chicken Soup in college, so that’s a long time I’ve been loving this chicken and rice soup that’s thickened with eggs and lemon.
-I’m guessing I first tasted the soup at The Other Place, a Greek-American restaurant in Salt Lake City, and I still like their version of this classic Greek dish.
+This Greek Lemon Chicken Soup Two Ways is officially called Greek Avgolemono Soup, and this is one of those dishes I’ve been passionately in love with ever since I tried it!
+I think I first had this lemon chicken soup in college, so that’s a long time I’ve been loving this Greek chicken and rice soup that’s thickened with eggs and lemon.

-I first made this soup for the blog more than ten years ago (!) and that version was adapted from The Frugal Gourmet Cooks Three Ancient Cuisines (affiliate link), a very old cookbook with lots of good ideas.
-I make the soup with leftover rotisserie chicken and chicken stock from the freezer, and I had those things on hand when the idea struck me to try making a low-carb version of this favorite soup by replacing the rice with cauliflower rice!
+I first made this soup for the blog years ago and my version was adapted from The Frugal Gourmet Cooks Three Ancient Cuisines (affiliate link), a very old cookbook with lots of good ideas.
+I made the soup with leftover rotisserie chicken and chicken stock from the freezer, and I had those things on hand when the idea struck me to try making a low-carb version of this favorite soup by replacing the rice with cauliflower rice!

-I have to be honest and say that if I was seriously in need of comfort food, I’d probably make this soup less often and use the low-glycemic Uncle Ben’s Converted Rice (affiliate link) that so many Greek cooks use in the U.S. But for a delicious low-carb soup, the Egg-Lemon Greek Chicken Soup with Cauliflower Rice was really good.
-And personally I think this is a pretty healthy soup no matter whether you use rice or cauliflower rice, and I’m featuring it for this week’s Friday Favorites post to see if I can entice you to make it; enjoy!
-(You can check out Low-Carb and Keto Soups with Cauliflower Rice to find more tasty soup recipes like this one.)
+And the Greek Lemon Chicken Soup made with cauliflower rice was really amazing for a low-carb soup.
+And I think this is a pretty healthy soup no matter whether you use rice or cauliflower rice, and I’m featuring it for this week’s Friday Favorites post to see if I can entice you to make it; enjoy!

 What ingredients do you need for this recipe?